fevernova90/fa-subsetter/README.md

     : applyMiddleware(...middleware)
 );
 ```
 ___

+## Application on serving site

+In the app frontend page, enter your preferred icon tag by referring to official [FontAwesome icon search](https://fontawesome.com/icons?d=gallery).
+When you have finalized your list, click save, and download.
+The downloaded zip file contains the `custom-fa.min.css` and a `/webfonts` folder.

+Copy these files into your static server and refer to the CSS file from an html `<link>`.

+___

+## Font Awesome Pro

 Font Awesome Pro is possible but you have to manually configure the credentials for `@fortawesome/fontawesome` by following this [instructions](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers).